 Data Protection Officer

-We are Sight Scotland and Sight Scotland Veterans of 50 Gillespie Crescent, Edinburgh, EH10 4JB.
+We are Sight Scotland and Sight Scotland Veterans of 2a Robertson Avenue, Edinburgh, EH11 1PZ.
 We are two charities registered in Scotland (Sight Scotland is a registered charity No SC017167, Sight Scotland Veterans is a Scottish Charitable Incorporated Organisation, Charity No SC047192 ).
-We are a data controller of your personal data and we are registered with the Information Commissioner’s Office (Ref: Royal Blind - Z5603032 & Scottish War Blinded – ZA370709).
+We are a data controller of your personal data and we are registered with the Information Commissioner’s Office (Ref: Royal Blind Asylum and School - Z5603032 & Scottish War Blinded – ZA370709).

 We have a data protection officer (“DPO”) who you can contact by e-mailing the most relevant service: